iliketoprogram14/ILikeToProgram/_posts/2014-01-12-windows-phone-tiles.md

 Devs can get around this by right clicking on the file and clicking "View in code".
 You'll notice that there's a BackgroundColor property under your selected tile template (eg, &#060;TemplateIcon&#062;...&#060;BackgroundColor&#062;&#060;/BackgroundColor&#062;...&#060;/TemplateIconic&#062;).
 You can change the color by inserting an RGB value between the BackgroundColor tags.

 Here's the catch though: there must be no whitespace between the tags and the value.
-For example the following xml <b>doesn't</b> work.<code>&#060;BackgroundColor&#062;
+For example, the following xml <b>doesn't</b> work.

+<code>&#060;BackgroundColor&#062;
 <span style="margin-left: 15px">#4477aa</span>
+&#060;/BackgroundColor&#062;</code>

+But the following does:

+<code>&#060;BackgroundColor&#062;#4477aa&#060;/BackgroundColor&#062;</code>

-&#060;/BackgroundColor&#062;</code>But the following does:<code>&#060;BackgroundColor&#062;#4477aa&#060;/BackgroundColor&#062;</code>This took me way too long to figure out.It's not documented anywhere official (as far as I know), and googling around didn't really turn up anything immediately.
+This took me way too long to figure out.
+It's not documented anywhere official (as far as I know), and googling around didn't really turn up anything immediately.
 I wonder if this is why so many apps use the theme color instead of choosing their own.

 Regardless, hopefully this will be fixed in future SDK releases.